CLEMSON -- Former Orangeburg-Wilkinson and Clemson Tiger defensive back Jadar Johnson is making a return to the game of football.

-It was July 30 that Johnson announced that he was officially retiring from football and would be enrolling at Clemson to get his master's degree in counseling in the hopes of helping athletes who struggled with finding their identity off the football field.
+It was on July 30 that Johnson announced he was officially retiring from football and would be enrolling at Clemson to get his master's degree in counseling in the hopes of helping athletes struggling with finding their identity off the football field.

-“Right now, my plan is to go back to school (at Clemson) and try to get my master’s degree and then go looking for jobs from there," Johnson said.
-"I want to do counseling, more specifically counseling with athletes, guys who go through what I’ve gone through
+“Right now, my plan is to go back to school (at Clemson) and try to get my master’s degree and then go looking for jobs from there," Johnson said then.
+"I want to do counseling, more specifically counseling with athletes, guys who go through what I’ve gone through.

 “I want to be that guy they can come talk to and help them deal with that type of thing.
 Because there’s a lot of players who go through that but never really have the heart to stand up and say that they don’t really want to play no more because of the pressure from other people.
 Just being used to that my whole life, I want to be the guy to help kids like that.”

 However, Johnson's agent reached out to The Times and Democrat to announce Monday that Johnson had a workout with the Washington Redskins at their headquarters in Ashburn, Virginia, in hopes of rekindling his career.

 Johnson’s journey back to the game that he loved was a winding one, filled with twists and turns that began with his inability to enroll at Clemson due to the timing of his retirement.